-In groups of 4-5 students, you will choose one area of the TRC Call to Action which you are interested in exploring further and prepare a 30-minute presentation.
+In groups, you will choose one area of the TRC Call to Action which you are interested in exploring further and prepare a 30-minute presentation.
+You are expected to provide a copy of your presentation outline to the instructor, on the day of presentations.

 Your presentation may be done using PowerPoint, Prezi, Canva, etc. and it may also include brief media clips.
 As a group, you will examine and provide a summary and analysis.
 Your analysis should effectively link a current social issue(s) to the enduring legacy of residential schools, cultural genocide and/or colonial processes.
 Integrating Indigenous ways of knowing and current cultural contexts, discuss or convey the implications to social work practice using new perspectives and restorative responses.
 Following your presentation your group will facilitate a brief talking circle to stimulate discussion and thoughtful feedback.
 You may consider preparing questions or a brief resource to encourage student engagement.